squid-cache/squid-cache.github.io/SquidCodingGuidelines.rst

 == File #include guidelines ==

+ 1. minimal system includes

+ 2. custom headers provided by Squid:
    * place internal header includes above system includes
+   * omit wrappers
+   * always include with ""
+   * ENFORCED: sort alphabetically
- * reference internal includes by their full internal path (may exclude src/ from path)
+   * use full path (only src/ prefix may be omitted)

- * minimal system includes
- * wrap system includes in autoconf HAVE_FILE_H protection macros
+ 3. system C headers (with a .h suffix):
+  * always include with <>
+  * '''mandatory''' HAVE_FOO_H wrapper
+  * avoid where C++ alternative is available
- * sort system includes alphabetically
+  * sort alphabetically
    * should import order-dependent headers through libcompat

+ 4. system C++ headers (without any extension suffix):
+  * always include with <>
+  * '''omit''' any HAVE_ wrapper
+  * sort alphabetically
+  * if the file is not portable, do not use it
+   .
+NP: this includes C++11 specific headers for now, which are not portable to older OS and compilers.

 ENFORCED:

  * sort internal includes alphabetically

-'''.cc''' fiels only:
+'''.cc''' files only:
    * include squid.h as their first include file.

 '''.h''' and '''.cci''' files